paulross/skiplist/docs/source/api.rst

 In these descriptions:

-* 'right' is used to mean move to a higher ordinal node.
+* 'right' and 'left' is used to mean move to a higher/lower ordinal node.
-* 'left' means to move to a lower ordinal node.
-* 'up' means to move to a coarser grained list, 'top' is the highest.
-* 'down' means to move to a finer grained list, 'bottom' is the level 0.
+* 'up' and 'down' means to move to a coarser/finer grained list, 'top' is the highest, 'bottom' is the level 0.

 -------------------------
 Example in C++